skade/rust-in-an-hour/COURSE.md

 ## Context

+This is a short article you should have read and understood so that you can can repeat in front of an audience easily.
+It also forms the frame for the presentation itself.
+It is not intended for publishing.

+## Rust

 Rust is a systems level programming language initially developed by Graydon Hoare and later adopted by Mozilla.

 Its goals are to be: